aws-samples/the-aws-step-functions-workshop/content/module-7/step-3/index.en.md

 Follow the steps below to create a workflow using Workflow Studio.

 1. Navigate to [Step Functions](https://console.aws.amazon.com/states/home) in your AWS console.
-Make sure you are in the correct AWS region.
+Make sure you are in the same region where you deployed the resources using the CloudFormation template in the **setup** step.
 2. Click **Create state machine**.
 3. For `Choose authoring method` select **Design your workflow visually**, select state machine `Type` as **Express** and click on `Next`.
    ![Studio Selection](/static/img/module-7/module-7-studio-selection.png)